Pepper Steak (1 Cup)

 How to consume Pepper Steak without glucose spikes

-Include non-starchy vegetables like broccoli, spinach, or bell peppers, which can help slow down the absorption of glucose.
+Add a generous serving of non-starchy vegetables like broccoli, spinach, or bell peppers.
+The fiber content in these vegetables can slow down the absorption of sugar into your bloodstream.

 Include Healthy Fats